bilal-bhatti/hcbridge/README.md

 # MQTT/HA Discovery Bridge

-A simple HomeKit bridge between ESPHome enabled devices that broadcast HomeAssistant discovery messages and a HomeKit Hub like Apple TV etc.
+A simple HomeKit bridge between ESPHome enabled devices that broadcast Home Assistant discovery messages and a HomeKit Hub like Apple TV etc.

 Supports:
  - Switches (on/off)